Interested in this course? Book now for Open Day to find about more

 How is language used to include and exclude people and groups?

-How do we teach it and can we fix it when it goes ‘wrong’?
+How do we teach language and can we fix it when it goes ‘wrong’?

 “My job is exciting, fast paced and creative.
 I hold various responsibilities and feel trusted and valued, I create the newsletter, coordinate the PR and create marketing materials.
 Gaining work experience while studying is my main advice, as this also helped me to prepare for work.
 Marjon has so much to offer students in this area.
 Going to university allowed me to grow my skills and mature, I felt self-assured going into the workplace with my degree behind me.”